[Minor revision–posted 12/20/22 (replaces 10/13/20 edition)]

 Operating Policy and Procedure

-OP 32.30: Voluntary Retirement of Faculty Members with Option for Part-time Teaching
+OP 32.30: Voluntary Retirement of Faculty Members with Option for Part-Time Teaching

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish a voluntary retirement program for tenured faculty members with an option for subsequent part-time teaching.

-1. All full-time tenured faculty who have reached age 65 and have ten years of service creditable for retirement with either the Teacher Retirement System of Texas (TRS) or the Optional Retirement Program are eligible to participate in this program.
+1. All full-time tenured faculty who have reached age 65 and have 10 years of service creditable for retirement with either the Teacher Retirement System of Texas (TRS) or the Optional Retirement Program (ORP) are eligible to participate in this program.
 Full-time tenured faculty members who are eligible for full retirement benefits by length of service before reaching the age of 55 also are eligible to participate in this program.

 2. Persons choosing to participate in this program will relinquish tenure and retire with an agreement for continued part-time teaching, which is based on the following policies negotiated by the faculty member at the department/college level, then forwarded to the PSVP for final approval.

 a.
 The faculty member may be employed to teach a monthly workload, which is less than one-half of the workload established for full-time faculty, for one or both of the long semesters in each academic year.
-At age 65, or sooner if the participant chooses to receive Social Security payments, the teaching assignment will be reduced to one long semester unless it is otherwise mutually agreed.
+At age 65, or sooner if the participant chooses to receive Social Security payments, the teaching assignment will be reduced to one long semester per calendar year unless it is otherwise mutually agreed.

 Depending upon the number of faculty in this retired and returned status and the needs of the university, the PSVP may set limitations upon the number of years returning faculty may expect to teach.
 These limitations shall be established in the original agreement, as reflected in the attachment of this policy.